March 9, 2018

 This failure to consult cost the business almost $5000 in compensation.

 No surprise here – ensure you dot i’s and cross t’s when it comes to the processes around redundancy.

 2. Employer’s failure to issue policy and provide training made it liable for assault

-The worker, a hotel employee, had only just moved to Brisbane to take up the job and shared accommodation on premises with the hotel’s caretaker.
+The worker, had moved to Brisbane to take the job and shared accommodation on premises with the hotel’s caretaker.

-One evening soon after the worker started the job, the caretaker entered her room naked, touched her inappropriately and tried removing her underwear.
+One evening soon after the worker started the job, the caretaker entered her room naked.
+He touched her inappropriately and tried removing her underwear.
 He later told her not to tell anyone about what he had done.

-QCAT found that, as the assault occurred in the employer’s accommodation and while the caretaker was effectively on duty, the employer was vicariously liable for his actions.
-QCAT also found that the employer should have provided an anti-discrimination policy and training for its workers on discrimination and harassment.
+QCAT discovered, as the assault occurred in the employer’s accommodation while the caretaker was effectively on duty, the employer was vicariously liable for his actions.
+Finding that the employer should have provided an anti-discrimination policy and training for its workers on discrimination and harassment.

 QCAT ruled that, although the employer couldn’t have known exactly what the caretaker was likely to do if it had taken these steps and had informed staff of their legal obligations, the incident may not have happened.

 It concluded that the caretaker and employer were jointly liable and order them to pay the worker more than $300,000 in damages.

 Training your people regularly around your bullying and harassment policies is no longer best practice, it’s essential.
 Training is one of the only ways you can ensure that all your people understand clearly what you will and will not tolerate as an organization, and it’s your best line of defence should a work-related incident occur